Cayo Santa Maria Scuba diving is a breeze this day; the water is warm, and the visibility in April 2022 is amazing.

 Check out these top rated multi-day tours of Cuba:

 Not Booked Flights Yet?
 Compare Flight Prices Here!

 Wrap-Up Cayo Santa Maria Scuba Diving

-Heading back to shore post my Cayo Santa Maria scuba diving experience, the crew is sorting all the gear (a luxury).
+Heading back to shore after my Cayo Santa Maria scuba diving experience, the crew is sorting all the gear (a luxury!).

 I have tangly salty-water hair and feel really happy about the two beautiful dives today.

 The issue with my regulator set was handled well, in my opinion, and I enjoyed exploring the coral reef, the marine life, and the ambiance of the dive sites very much.

 Also, read about some of the all-inclusive resorts where you can stay (there is no other accommodation option in Cayo Santa Maria).

 Mind you, I only went scuba diving this one day, with blue skies and calm waters, and there is a lot of weather going on in these parts.